Skip to main content

 Erik then served as the statewide LGBTQ Community Liaison in the governor’s office, where he helped organize the fight for marriage equality in New York State, working with activists from Buffalo to Montauk in an unprecedented grassroots campaign to garner support for the Marriage Equality Act.
 New York State made history as the largest state to legalize same sex marriage.

-From 2015 to 2021, Erik served as Chief of Staff to Council Member Corey Johnson.
-In this role he gained an encyclopedic knowledge of every block of Council District 3 while serving tens of thousands of constituents and fighting for more green space, better schools, affordable housing, senior services, and more.
+From 2015 to 2021, Erik served as Chief of Staff to his predecessor, Council Member Corey Johnson.
+In this role he gained an encyclopedic knowledge of every block of Council District 3 while providing constituent services to tens of thousands of residents and working alongside tenant associations, block associations, community boards, PTAs, parks groups and others to make our community a better place to live.

-Erik is Co-Chair of the Council’s Manhattan Delegation and is a member of the LGBTQIA+ Caucus.
-He serves on the following City Council committees: Civil Service and Labor, Contracts, Economic Development, Higher Education, Immigration, Mental Health, Disabilities, and Addiction, Public Housing, Small Business, and Technology.
+Erik is Co-Chair of the Council’s Manhattan Delegation and the LGBTQIA+ Caucus.
+He serves on the following City Council committees: Mental Health, Disabilities, and Addition; Public Housing; Small Business; Technology; Economic Development; Civil Service and Labor; Contracts; Higher Education; and Immigration.